RobertFlexx/Powder-Sandbox-GameHub/README.md

 ## One Physics Sandbox, Infinite Interpretations

-### Intrigued and curious on how these games work? check out the [PowderCore](https://github.com/RobertFlexx/PowderCore-Engine) Engine on how to implement this "library/module' into your project, and to see the engine as a whole on how it works.
+### Intrigued and curious on how these games work?
+Check out the [PowderCore](https://github.com/RobertFlexx/PowderCore-Engine) engine to see how to integrate this "library/module" into your project and how the engine works as a whole.

-### All projects, and this specific custom Physics Engine, are licensed under BSD 3-Clause — see [LICENSE](https://github.com/RobertFlexx/Powder-Sandbox-GameHub/blob/main/LICENSE) for details.
+### All projects, and this custom physics engine, are licensed under BSD 3-Clause; see [LICENSE](https://github.com/RobertFlexx/Powder-Sandbox-GameHub/blob/main/LICENSE) for details.

-Welcome to the **Powder Sandbox Multi-Edition Hub**, the central nexus that connects all language editions of **Powder Sandbox** — the ever-evolving, terminal-based physics simulator of falling sand, flowing liquids, crackling electricity, and chaotic emergent beauty.
+Welcome to the **Powder Sandbox Multi-Edition Hub**, the central place that connects all language editions of **Powder Sandbox**, the terminal-based physics simulator of falling sand, flowing liquids, electricity, and emergent behavior.

-Born from a single `ncurses`-based C++ project, this simulation has grown into an entire ecosystem of editions — each built in a different language, each with its own flavor, performance quirks, and design philosophy.
+The project started as a single `ncurses`-based C++ project and has grown into an ecosystem of editions, each built in a different language with its own performance profile and design style.

-Choose your style, your language, your runtime — and dive into the chaos.
+Pick a language, pick a runtime, and explore.

 ---

-## 🌋 The Core Premise
+## The Core Premise

-At its heart, every edition of **Powder Sandbox** shares the same dream: simulate **life and destruction** inside the terminal.
+At its core, every edition of **Powder Sandbox** has the same goal: simulate **life and destruction** inside the terminal.

 Grains of sand fall.
 Fire spreads.
 Water flows.
-Lightning crackles across metal wires and saltwater pools.
-Humans flee zombies.
+Lightning travels across metal wires and saltwater pools.
+Humans avoid zombies.
 Plants grow in moist dirt.
-Seaweed stretches toward the light.
+Seaweed stretches upward under water.

-Every version — from bare-metal **C** to high-level **Kotlin** — captures this interplay of physics and entropy in its own unique way.
+From low-level **C** to high-level **Kotlin**, each version models the same small world in its own way.

 ---

-## 🧭 Repository Index
+## Repository Index

-### 🧱 Native / Systems Editions
+### Native / Systems Editions

 | Edition             | Language | Repo                                                                                                                     |
 | ------------------- | -------- | ------------------------------------------------------------------------------------------------------------------------ |